 - 4 Tbsp lemon juice or distilled white vinegar

 - 1 tsp salt

-- Curds should have developed.
-Pour mixture through the cheese cloth and squeeze cloth to remove excess whey.
+- Squeeze cheese cloth to remove excess whey.

 - Pour whey back into pot and heat again just until it starts to boil.
 Remove and wait.
 You should get more curds from the leftover whey.
-Add it to your mixture and strain.
+Add it to your mixture and strain again